orangeappleak/IS601_HW1/new-readme.md

 - created a new branch named feature branch.
 - created new read me in this branch
 - added steps taken
+- pushed the new read me and the new feature branch